LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 ```

-Let's see all the key components of this pipeline.
+Let's look at all the key components of this pipeline.

 ## Assets

 LangStream allows you to define assets that can be used by the pipeline.
 Assets are stored in the LangStream database and can be shared across pipelines.
 Assets can be of different types, such as JDBC tables, Cassandra Keyspaces, Milvus collections, etc.

 When you deploy your application the LangStream runtime will create the assets if they don't exist yet, and when you uninstall the application the assets will be deleted.
+These behaviors can be configured using the `creation-mode` and `deletion-mode` parameters.

 ## Reading from an S3 Bucket